Get insider access

 • Incurs high recurring costs.

-The Narwal Freo X Ultra performs adequately on low-pile carpets.
+The Narwal Freo X Ultra is a sub-par choice for low-pile carpets.
 Performance on this surface type is pretty poor, so it's really best used for light cleaning sessions, especially when there's minimal soiling.
 Barring a few annoying quirks, its companion app provides a broad range of cleaning configuration options.
 Its docking station doesn't extract debris from its dustbin; instead, it compresses it further inside: this system is intended to minimize the risk of clogging and tamp down on odors.
 The flip side of this is that you'll still have to dispose of debris more often than you would with a higher-capacity docking station dustbin.

 Pros